alex-wuu/cumtd-chatbot/README.md

 }' "https://graph.facebook.com/{version}/me/messenger_profile?access_token={PAGE_ACCESS_TOKEN}"
 ```

-Go to the Facebook page you created for your chatbot and say hi!
+Go to the Facebook page you created for your chatbot and say hi or send a bus stop!